Toyota Motor East Japan: History

 At the end of July 2021, the company started assembling the second-generation Aqua at its Iwate plant.
 The first-generation Aqua was produced by the Iwate plant since before the establishment of Toyota Motor East Japan.
 In September 2022, the third-generation Sienta started to roll off at Miyagi.

+In June 2023, Toyota Motor East Japan said it would start assembling the Lexus LBX at the Iwate plant, the company's first Lexus-badged vehicle.
+C-HR's production ended by July.
+Production of the new model started in December of that year.

 Facilities

 The company has plants for assembly at Miyagi (Ohira) and Iwate (Kanegasaki, Iwate).
 There are two overseas bases, one in Brazil and other in Thailand.
 The head offices are in Miyagi.

 Products

 As of January 2021, Toyota cars produced by Toyota Motor East Japan include: the Sienta, the Corolla, the JPN Taxi, the Yaris Cross (Miyagi); the Aqua, the C-HR, the Yaris, the Yaris Cross (Iwate).
 The company also produces engines and other auto parts, wheelchairs and car lifters.